 Once you’ve completed your trip through heaven and hell, head on over to Senko-ji’s main hall to pay your respects.
 This portion of the compound is dedicated to the medicine Buddha, Yakushi Nyorai.
 The structure also seems to house an impressive statue of this important figure but unfortunately it’s only available for the public to see on January 8th and once again in the fall.
 Apparently, the autumn showing changes every year but typically occurs sometime between late September and the beginning of October.
 If you’re in the area during either of these times, I’d definitely urge you to check it out.

 To wrap up your adventure at Senko-ji, head towards the temple’s rear gate.
-This exit will take you out to the rather lengthy Hirano shopping arcade pictured in the “Getting There” section.
+This exit will take you out to the rather lengthy Hirano shopping arcade pictured in the “Getting to Osaka’s Senko-ji” section.
 Before leaving the complex though, be sure to keep your eyes out for the statue of the Immovable King, Fudo Myoo.
-I’m totally postulating here but I presume his presence here is to terrorize you into getting your act together following your trip to hell and back again.
+I’m totally postulating here but I presume his presence here is to terrorize you into putting your act together following your trip to hell and back again.
 To quell the king’s fiery wrath, fill the ladle that waits in front of his likeness and give the statue a good splash before leaving.

-As mentioned during the “Getting to Senko-ji” section, the temple is located nearby Hirano Station on the Tanimachi Line.
+As mentioned during the “How to Get There” section, the temple is located nearby Hirano Station on the Tanimachi Line.
 This line also services the popular Tennoji area meaning that a trip to Senko-ji dovetails well with a visit to the famous Shitenno-ji temple pictured above.
 This sprawling complex is one of Japan’s oldest temples and the first ever to be built by the state.
 Assuming that the historical records can be trusted, Shitenno-ji was founded in 593 by none other the prominent Prince Shotoku himself.
 If that name bears no significance for you, know that this political leader was one of the key initial supporters of Buddhism’s entry into Japan.

 The Shitenno-ji complex can be reached in only a few minutes on foot from the Shitennoji-mae Yuhigaoka Station.
 While most of the grounds are free to explore, entry into the inner sanctum will cost you a few hundred yen.
 Here, you can ascend a five-story pagoda as well as check out some amazing busts of the four heavenly kings.
 These prominent figures watch over the four cardinal directions and are actually the source of Shitenno-ji’s moniker.
 In addition to the innermost areas, there’s also another paid area to check out known as Gokuraku-Jodo garden.
 Purportedly, this oasis was said to be designed on descriptions of the Amida Buddha’s Western Paradise.